Asurakey/Plugins/Readme.md

 This is a test repo for RPG Maker MV Plugin.
+Warning.